 - Bonding with fellow triathletes helps you get inspired.
 You can also learn some tricks from them.
 They’ll feed you the fuel to make it to the finish line on race day.

-- One-on-ones with trainers help you chalk out your goals for the season, identify personal barriers, grow the right attitude and give you an all-round perspective on racing.
+- One-on-ones with trainers help you chalk out your goals for the season, identify personal barriers, grow the right attitude and give you an all-around perspective on racing.

 There are many triathlon training camps offered to suit every triathlete’s budget, time, and training needs.
 We’ve listed a few of the popular ones to check out: